Three-dimensional isometric tensor networks: Benchmarking

 For $D=2$ and $D=4$ we see that the accuracy is converged in $\chi$, meaning that $D$ must be increased (i.e. the column- and slice-splitting need higher fidelity) to further improve the performance.
 For $D=6$ it is not sure whether convergence is reached, meaning that convergence becomes slower as $D$ grows.
 On a related note, it can be seen that $(4,16)$ performs better than $(6,12)$, illustrating why large $D$ is only useful when combined with a few multiples larger $\chi$.

-The bottom panel of Fig. \ref{L3_accuracy} shows the x-magnetization density $\sum_i \langle \sigma_i^x\rangle/N$ for various $h$, again together with the exact Lanczos values as a red dashed line.
+The bottom panel of Fig. \ref{L3_accuracy} shows $m_x$ for various $h$, again together with the exact Lanczos values as a red dashed line.
+The inset contains the absolute error $\delta=m_x^e-m_x$ relative to the exact value $m_x^e$, which is chosen over the relative error since $m_x^e$ vanishes as $h\rightarrow0$.
 Deep in the polarized and ferromagnetic phases we see excellent agreement already for small bond dimensions, with the critical region clearly requiring larger tensors to get near the exact line.

 Next we consider $L=4$, for which we show the results in Fig. \ref{L4_accuracy}.
 The curves display similar behavior as for $L=3$, but due to the high computational cost we did not probe its performance beyond $D=3$.
 A noticeable difference is the sharper peak in energy accuracy, which is likely due to the shrinking critical region (that has moreover shifted to larger $h$).
 For $L=4$ the exact values were obtained via Monte Carlo, with the accompanying errors falling inside the line-width.